 The name Placebo was decided upon because around the time (mid-'90s) several bands were named after drugs.
 Placebo decided to name themselves after the one drug/medicine that actually doesn't work.

 Brian had a very sad childhood and thus has very bad memories of Luxembourg, which he considers a place with nothing to do but making money.
 The songs "Burger Queen" and "Slave to the Wage" are both about life in Luxembourg and directed to the citizens of this country.

 Due to his youth in Luxembourg, Brian is perfectly bilingual French-English.
-Placebo recorded 3 songs in French, all French translations of songs first recorded in English: "Mars Landing Party" kept its original title, "Burger Queen" became "Burger Queen Francais," while "Protect Me From What I Want" became "Protege-Moi."
-The latter 2 were released as CD-singles in French speaking countries.
+Placebo recorded three songs in French, all French translations of songs first recorded in English: "Mars Landing Party" kept its original title, "Burger Queen" became "Burger Queen Francais," while "Protect Me From What I Want" became "Protege-Moi."
+The latter two were released as CD-singles in French speaking countries.